yt-project/yt/doc/source/developing/testing.rst

 ^^^^^^^^^^^^^^^^^^^^^

-Unit tests are tests that operate on some small set of machinery, and verify that the machinery works.  yt uses the `Nose
+Unit tests are tests that operate on some small set of machinery, and verify that the machinery works.
+In practice, what this means is that we write scripts that assert statements, and
-<https://nose.readthedocs.io/en/latest/>`_ framework for running unit tests.
-In
-practice, what this means is that we write scripts that assert statements, and Nose identifies those scripts, runs them, and verifies that the assertions are true and the code runs without crashing.
+Pytest identifies those scripts, runs them, and verifies that the assertions are true and the code runs without crashing.

 How to Run the Unit Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-One can run the unit tests very straightforwardly from any python interpreter that can import the yt module:
+One can run the unit tests very straightforwardly from the root yt repository using a python interpreter:

 .. code-block:: python

-   import yt
+   import pytest
-   yt.run_nose()
+   pytest.main()

-If you are developing new functionality, it is sometimes more convenient to use the Nose command line interface, ``nosetests``.
-You can run the unit tests using ``nose`` by navigating to the base directory of the yt git repository and invoking ``nosetests``:
+If you are developing new functionality, it is sometimes more convenient to use the Pytest command line interface, ``pytest``.
+You can run the unit tests using ``pytest`` by navigating to the base directory of the yt git repository and invoking ``pytest``:

 .. code-block:: bash

    $ cd $YT_GIT
-   $ nosetests
+   $ pytest

 where ``$YT_GIT`` is the path to the root of the yt git repository.